Slashee-the-Cow/CuraSettingsWriterContinues/README.md

 - 1.0.8 Options are also now translated in the native langage choosen in the Cura settings

-- 1.1.0 New section top/bottom for Arachne or futur 4.9 release ?
+- 1.1.0 New section top/bottom for Arachne or futur 4.9 release
 - 1.1.1 Minor modification for the Ultimaker machine when it is not a profile that is defined but an intention, output the **activeIntentCategory** instead of the profile name
+- 1.1.2 Minor modification for Arachne